Laser refractive surgery

 THE VALUE OF GÕOD EYESIGHT

-REFRACTIVE SURGERY WITH LASER
+LASER REFRACTIVE SURGERY

 Call us or, if you prefer, we will call you

-At visiõnclínic+ we deploy the latest technology for laser refractive surgery, meaning we can offer a highly versatile range of services.
-With our combined femtosecond laser and excimer laser platform we can treat refractive defects in patients from their 20s to their 90s.
+“At visiõnclínic, we have the latest technology for laser refractive surgery, which allows us to offer a very versatile offering.
+With our combined femtosecond and excimer laser platform, we can treat refractive errors in patients from 20 to 90 years old.”

-TYPE OF LASER REFRACTIVE SURGERY
+TYPES OF LASER REFRACTIVE SURGERY

-FEMTO-LASIK SURGERY
+FETMO-LASIK SURGERY

 PRK SURGERY